Backlund Transformations for Darboux Integrable Differential Systems: Vessiot Algebras as Fundamental Invariants for Darboux Integrable Systems

-Since the structure constants $\bfC$ in \EqRef{domega1} are the structure constants for the Lie algebra of $G$, this theorem immediately implies that {\it the Vessiot algebra for the Darboux integrable system $(\CalK_1 +\CalK_2)/G_\diag$ is the Lie algebra of $G$.} More generally, Theorems \StRef{Dreduce} and Lemma \StRef{CDPSI} combine to give the following result. \begin{Theorem} \StTag{VessAlgForQuot} Under the hypothesis of Theorem \StRef{Dreduce}, the Vessiot algebra of the Darboux integrable system $(\CalK_1 +\CalK_2)/L$ is the Lie algebra of Lie group $\tilde L = L/(A_1 \times A_2)$. \end{Theorem}
+Since the structure constants $\bfC$ in \EqRef{domega1} are the structure constants for the Lie algebra of $G$, this theorem immediately implies that {\it the Vessiot algebra for the Darboux integrable system $(\CalK_1 +\CalK_2)/G_\diag$ is the Lie algebra of $G$.} More generally, Theorems \StRef{Dreduce} and Lemma \StRef{CDPSI} combine to give the following result. \begin{Theorem} \StTag{VessAlgForQuot} Let $L \subset G\times G$ and let $A_1$ and $A_2$ be the subgroups of $L$ defined by \EqRef{Asubgroup}.
+Under the hypotheses of Theorem \StRef{Dreduce}, the Vessiot algebra of the Darboux integrable system $(\CalK_1 +\CalK_2)/L$ is the Lie algebra of Lie group $\tilde L = L/(A_1 \times A_2)$. \end{Theorem}